 Strong marketing leadership is a prime area of opportunity to help firms navigate through what will prove to be a transformative chapter in the legal industry.
-The stakes are high, with expectations to match, and the abundance of data on law firm CMO churn over the last decade illustrates what can happen when expectations and reality fail to intersect.
+The stakes for CMO search are high, with expectations to match, and the abundance of data on law firm CMO churn over the last decade illustrates what can happen when expectations and reality fail to intersect.

 While we’ve seen CMO tenure numbers begin to climb, research and experience both point to the same issue: a disconnect between the process of hiring and then fully capitalizing on the talent of a chief marketing officer.
-Defy the statistics by setting the stage for progress from the very beginning of your CMO search.
+Defy the CMO churn statistics by setting the stage for progress from the very beginning of your search.

-Before the Hire
+Before the CMO Search

-The makeup of the hiring committee responsible for selecting a CMO will set the tone for the entire process.
+To reduce CMO churn, the makeup of the hiring committee responsible for selecting a CMO will set the tone for the entire process.
 Managing partners, lawyers who are high-end users of Marketing, and HR directors all contribute valuable perspective, and could be even more effective when combined with the insight of a marketing insider.
 Without input from someone who understands the nuances of the marketing world, it can be difficult to spot the difference between a candidate who is excellent on paper and/or in person, but may lack the true skill set that will take your firm forward.
 Placing trust and authority in a party that can speak both languages, whether an internal marketing ally or a recruiting partner, can ensure the voice of the marketer is represented in the decision-making process.

-The hiring committee’s various backgrounds will, and should, influence their individual decisions.
+The hiring committee’s various backgrounds will, and should, influence their individual decisions about a CMO search.
 That diversity of opinion is a strength that can often bring challenges, as well.
 With that in mind, it’s important to define your collective objectives early on in order to avoid wasting significant time and frustration in the months to follow.
 The expectations laid out in the job description should encompass the goals of the group, not the goals of an individual.
-Once the committee is able to get on the same figurative page in terms of their expectations and goals, they can move forward with direction and clarity.
+Once the committee is able to get on the same page in terms of their expectations and goals, they can move forward with direction and clarity.
 It’s easier to identify your strongest candidates when you’re working with consistent criteria.
 The alternative is a popularity contest, where subjective likability and personal preference rule.

-During the Hiring Process
+During the CMO Search Process

 For better or worse, law firms and candidates both want to be liked.
 It’s human instinct, but one that can prevent the most telling conversations from ever emerging during the interview process.
-The substance of those discussions can be the difference between a long-term CMO and another statistic.
+The substance of those discussions can be the difference between a long-term hire and another CMO churn statistic.
 In the interest of being liked or respected, firms and professionals often skip the important work of identifying who they are (and are not), what they value, what they offer in the marketplace, and yes, where there is still room for improvement.
 Law firms and candidates alike each deserve and want to make a truly informed decision, and that calls for reciprocal candor.
 Get comfortable asking those difficult questions of yourself and the person on the other side of the table.